-Lifespan integration is great for PTSD, complex PTSD from childhood abuse and neglect, anxiety, suicidal ideation, existential dread, birth trauma, questions about identity and meaning of life, and even traumatic brain injuries.
+Lifespan integration is great for PTSD, complex PTSD from childhood abuse and neglect, anxiety, suicidal ideation, existential dread, gestational and birth trauma, questions about identity and meaning of life, and even traumatic brain injuries.
 LI can be used with people of all ages, and children respond very well to it, often dramatically lessening anxiety, behavior issues, and aggression after only a few sessions.

 Click here to read more about LI and to watch a video from the founder, Peggy Pace.

 I work with couples, throuples, polycules, and families.
 I focus on relational attunement, attachment, and how trauma histories and neurodivergence might be impacting relationships.
 I use an eclectic mix of modalities and tools, and mostly orient around Gottman relationship research, Emotion Focused Therapy (EFT), family systems, nervous system regulation, and attachment theory.
 Navigating neurodiversity within relationships so everyone's needs can be met is my passion.
 I am a proponent of enthusiastic informed consent in all things relational.
 I am sex and kink positive, poly-friendly, and LGBTQIA+ affirming.